gristlekinginc/metsci-site-v2/docs/codecs/codecs/dragino-ldds75.md

 # Dragino LDDS75 Distance Sensor

 The LDDS75 is a LoRaWAN ultrasonic distance/level detection sensor.
-It provides accurate, non-contact measurement of distance or liquid levels up to 75cm, with optional temperature monitoring.
-Perfect for tank level monitoring, bin fill measurement, or any application requiring precise distance sensing.
+It provides decent non-contact measurement of distance or liquid levels up to 7.5 meters (about 24', aka freedom units), with precision to a few inches.
+Confusingly for a new deployer, there is an optional temperature sensor you can add.
+If you don't add it, part of your payload will be "temperature = 0" or something similar.
+These work well for tank level monitoring, bin fill measurement, or any application requiring generally accurate distance sensing.

-It's not precisely accurate; if you're fine with a 6-8 inch variance this is a great solution.
+It's not precisely accurate; if you're fine with a few inches of variance this is a great solution.
 I've used 'em in the [Vernal Pools Project](https://gristleking.com/how-to-measure-endangered-vernal-pool-depth-using-the-helium-network/)

 ## Features
 - Distance measurement range: 0-75cm